 For employees who rely on salary or wages to support their families, and on the experience to build their careers, the relationship is equally, if not more, important.

 In short, you need each other- businesses and employees- and in many cases the relationship is positive and beneficial to both parties.
-But things sometimes do go wrong, and we know what that looks like from both perspectives: we have helped both businesses and employees navigate issues under the Massachusetts Wage Act, the state and federal anti-discrimination laws, non-compete agreements, and the Massachusetts Independent Contractor law.
+But things sometimes do go wrong, and it is so important to understand Massachusetts employment law when they do.
+We know what that looks like from both perspectives: our employment lawyers have helped both businesses and employees navigate issues under the Massachusetts Wage Act, the state and federal anti-discrimination laws, non-compete agreements, and the Massachusetts Independent Contractor law.

-Many employers do not understand the reach of the Massachusetts Independent Contractor Law, therefore many employees are improperly classified as independent contractors rather than W-2 employees.
+Many employers do not understand how few people can be treated as contractors under Massachusetts employment law, therefore many employees are improperly classified as independent contractors rather than W-2 employees.
 This can have significant consequences for both the employer and the employee.

 Learn More »